hyprwm/hyprland-wiki/content/faq/_index.md

 Outside those, there are multiple ways to fix this that _might_ work for you:

-1. Use _only_ the external monitor
+1. Use _only_ the external monitor.
    By using the `AQ_DRM_DEVICES=/dev/dri/card1` (or maybe `card0`) environment variable, you can force Hyprland to use only your dGPU, meaning your laptop's screen will be gone but your external one will work.
 1. Use all outputs, at the cost of battery life.
    By switching your laptop to only use the dGPU in the BIOS, you _might_ be able to get everything to work, at the cost of high battery usage.